Our History –

 In 1972, The Waterfall family turned over ownership to a group of active parents and teachers.
 The school was incorporated as a non-profit organization and the name was changed to Montessori Center School.

-Once MCS was established as a non-profit the student population quickly grew to 125 children and in 1975 MCS hired its first full time Head of School, Margaret Cota.
+Once MCS was established as a non-profit organization, the student population quickly grew to 125 children.
+In 1975, MCS hired its first full-time Head of School, Margaret Cota.
 Under Margaret’s guidance the school added a library, a pre-primary program and eventually moved to the Hope School campus.

 By 1982, MCS’s enrollment had grown to 230 students with a staff of 36.
 With a larger student population to support, MCS added the specialist program.
 This program offered music, art and physical education specialists to the growing staff.

 The Fairview Campus that we currently enjoy became MCS’s home in 1997.
 Shortly after funds were raised to add a multi-purpose building to the campus and additional primary and pre-primary rooms.